deckhouse/deckhouse/modules/460-log-shipper/docs/USAGE.md

   - loki-storage
 ```

-## Exclude pods or namespaces with a label
+## Exclude Pods or namespaces with a label

-There is a preconfigured label to exclude particular namespaces or pods: `log-shipper.deckhouse.io/exclude=true`.
+There is a preconfigured label to exclude particular namespaces or Pods: `log-shipper.deckhouse.io/exclude=true`.
-It can help to stop collecting logs from a namespace or pod without changing global configurations.
+It can help to stop collecting logs from a namespace or Pod without changing global configurations.

 ```yaml
 ---